Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of MB per second) that can be transferred over the external memory interface in one second.
-The number is worked out by multiplying the card's interface width by its memory speed.
-If the card has DDR type memory, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
+Memory Bandwidth: Bandwidth is the largest amount of data (measured in megabytes per second) that can be moved across the external memory interface in a second.
+It is calculated by multiplying the card's bus width by its memory speed.
+If the card has DDR type memory, it should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
 The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This figure is worked out by multiplying the total number of texture units by the core clock speed of the chip.
-The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
+This figure is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly record to its local memory in a second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of Raster Operations Pipelines by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly record to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the amount of ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate also depends on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices